littleosbook/littleosbook/paging.md

 The PDE and PTE structure is very similar to each other: 32 bits (4 bytes), where the highest 20 bits points to a PTE or PF, and the lowest 12 bits control access rights and other configurations.
-4 bytes * 1024 equals 4096 bytes, so a page directory and page table both fit in a page frame themselves.
+4 bytes times 1024 equals 4096 bytes, so a page directory and page table both fit in a page frame themselves.

 The translation of linear addresses to physical addresses is described in the figure below.